 Unlike some towns, Mexico isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mexico are a mix of both white- and blue-collar jobs.
 Overall, Mexico is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Mexico who work in healthcare (23.32%), sales jobs (12.95%), and business and financial occupations (7.25%).

-Mexico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mexico doesn't have a public transportation system that people use for their commute.

 The per capita income in Mexico in 2022 was $31,786, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $127,144 for a family of four.